json-schema-org/community/CHARTER.md

 #### Decision-making via consensus

-When a TSC member looks for an issue to be discussed and a decision to be made, they must start by assessing if they feel it warrants potentially being a non-public discussion and decision.
-The TSC member must reach out to the TSC chairs to request a non-public discussion and decision.
-A discussion and decision will be non-public at the discretion of the TSC chairs.
-It is expected that decision discussions and voting will only be non-public in rare circumstances.
+When a TSC member looks for an issue to be discussed and a decision to be made, they must start by assessing if they feel it warrants potentially being a private discussion and decision.
+The TSC member must reach out to the TSC chairs to request a private discussion and decision.
+A discussion and decision will be private at the discretion of the TSC chairs.
+It is expected that decision discussions and voting will only be private in rare circumstances.

 Both the Quick and Standard consensus process require the creation of an Issue in the TSC GitHub repository.
 The Issue must: